-Available for free, UAD software v7.4.1 is a public beta download for Mac users that allows Pro Tools 11 owners to take advantage of the complete UAD plug-in library.
+Available for free, UAD software v7.5 is compatible with Mac OS X and Pro Tools 11.
 This release supports the entire UAD-2 product lineup, including all Apollo interfaces, UAD-2 PCIe cards, and UAD-2 Satellite devices.
-(Windows 7 users, fear not — a fully tested and qualified cross-platform release will drop in early 2014.)
+(Windows 7 users, fear not — a fully tested and qualified cross-platform release will drop in Spring 2014.)

 Now, UAD-2 and Apollo users on Mac can enjoy: